jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

 ### LOAD THE SPRITE SHEET

 Now we can load the sprites!
-Let's first define some parameter – we'll need these to properly load and animate the sprite:
+Let's first define some parameters.
+We'll need these to properly load and animate the sprite later:

 ```python
 sprite_filename = 'Images/WalkCycle-42x64px.bmp'